Phone: 01244 323 070

 R v Naveed Ahmed [Chester Crown Court – October]: Prosecuted courier of £1.7 million worth of crack cocaine who received 8 years’ custody.

 R v Barry Mappley [Caernarfon Crown Court – October]: Photographer who used covert camera to spy on naked model spared jail.
 The story was covered by The Daily Post.

-R v Michael Doyle [Liverpool Crown Court – August]: prosecuted a 34 year old man from Widnes who sexually abused his 6 year old daughter.
+R v Michael Doyle [Liverpool Crown Court – August]: Prosecuted a 34-year-old man from Widnes who sexually abused his six-year-old daughter.